-This study suggests that women are more likely to reward with sex than men.
-This makes sense because women know exactly what will make a man feel deprived.
-A man is more likely to reward a woman with romance and attention, since that is typically what women covet.
+The study suggests that women are more likely to reward with sex than men.
+This makes sense, because women know exactly what will make a man feel deprived.
+A man is more likely to reward a woman with romance and attention, since that's typically what women covet.

-The one point of the study I disagree with is how 78 percent of respondents didn't think there was anything wrong with using sex as a reward.
-I believe those who said so are unaware of the long-term consequences of having to "work" for something that should be freely given without strings attached.
+But 78 percent of respondents didn't think there was anything wrong with using sex as a reward.
+Those who said so are unaware of the long-term consequences of having to "work" for something that should be freely given without strings attached.